MicroEJ/docs/VEEPortingGuide/vgChangeLog.rst

 **Removed**

 - Remove useless and invalid external field declaration.
-- Remove dependency to a specific version of Freetype: the C module Freetype must be fetched independently.
+- Remove dependency to a specific version of Freetype: the C Module Freetype must be fetched independently.

 C Module NemaVG
 """""""""""""""